Navratri 2021 – Nine Nights of Devi

 Nine Days of Navratri

 Navratri is an exploration of the three main forms of the Goddess – Durga, Lakshmi and Saraswati.
 Accordingly, Linga Bhairavi takes on three different colors and forms for every three-day period during Navratri.

 Sadhguru: The nine days of Navratri are classified as per the three basic qualities of tamas, rajas and sattva.
 The first three days are tamas, where the goddess is fierce, like Durga and Kali.
 The next three days are Lakshmi-related – gentle but materially oriented goddesses.
 The last three days are dedicated to Saraswati, which is sattva.
 It is related to knowledge and enlightenment.

 After Navratri, the tenth and final day is Vijayadashami – that means you have conquered all these three qualities.

 Sadhguru has created a special sadhana that can be done during this Navratri period to help a devotee become more receptive to Devi's grace.
-Click here to read more.
+Read this article to find out about the sadhana.